If the answer is "yes," chances are you understand your customers want partners, not vendors.

 It might also contain features that cover both company and contact properties, giving you pictures of both the businesses you're trying to target and the individual decision-makers you need to reach.
 Other tools — like workflow templates for building and maintaining your ICPs — can also be a big help for successful account planning.

 Team cohesion and operational visibility can be crucial to effective account planning.
 You want everyone involved in your ABM strategy to be on the same page when it comes to target accounts.
-Features like shared dashboards for sharing pertinent information about target accounts can be solid assets to sustaining well-oiled account planning as time goes on.
+Features like shared dashboards can be solid assets to sustaining well-oiled account planning as time goes on.

 The fundamental basis of ABM, as a concept, is personalization.
 It's a process rooted in understanding and approaching individual accounts on terms that will resonate with the prospects and customers behind them, specifically.